Impacts of packed bed polydispersity and deformation on fine particle transport: Summary

-\begin{itemize} \item Packed beds of polydisperse materials can exhibit a wide size range.
-This wide range of sizes can be useful if the goal is to trap a wide range of particle sizes \cite{kerimovMechanicalTrappingParticles2018,bonarensPolydispersePackedBed2022}, but if the goal is to control the size of particles to be trapped, large $w$ can be problematic. \item Packed beds of stiffer particles undergo little deformation under pressure and, hence, the pore throat size changes minimally.
-In contrast, packed beds composed of soft particles (such as those used in pharmaceuticals \cite{sunRelationshipTensileStrength2018} and biotech \cite{dalyHydrogelMicroparticlesBiomedical2020}) deform substantially at lower pressures, which can significantly reduce the minimum throat size.
-Therefore, when designing packed particle beds, appropriate consideration of both particle material and operating pressure is vital. \end{itemize}
+Guidelines for physical systems \begin{itemize} \item Packed beds of polydisperse or bidisperse particles can exhibit a wide range of pore throat sizes.
+This wide range of sizes can be useful if the goal is to trap a wide range of particle sizes \cite{kerimovMechanicalTrappingParticles2018,bonarensPolydispersePackedBed2022}, but if the goal is to control the size of particles to be trapped, a large range of bed particle sizes can be problematic. \item Packed beds of stiff particles undergo little deformation under pressure and, hence, the pore throat size changes minimally.
+In contrast, packed beds composed of soft particles deform substantially, even at low pressures, which can significantly reduce the minimum throat size.
+Therefore, when designing packed particle beds, appropriate consideration of both particle material and overburden pressure is vital. \end{itemize}

 Guidelines for DEM simulations

 \begin{itemize} \item In DEM simulations, it is common to introduce a size variation to prevent ordered packing.
 However, this variation in bed particle size raises $R_t$ significantly.
 For instance, a size variation of $\pm$10\% increases the trapping threshold from $R_{t0} = 6.464$ to $R_t \approx 7.2$.
 Therefore, it is important to exercise caution to steer clear of both ordered packing and particle size variation that could restrict percolation through the bed, especially if this specific scenario is under investigation. \item A lower value of Young's modulus in the Hertzian contact model or a lower value of spring stiffness in the linear spring model, while permitting larger time steps in DEM simulations, can result in unreasonably high particle overlaps.
 This can be a problem for accurately modeling a packed bed.
 Limiting the overlap to 1\% or less assures that $R_t$ does not exceed 7. \end{itemize}